 It's by far the profitable franchise on this list.

-On the other hand, the critical success is nearly opposite of its financial fame.
+On the other hand, its critical success is nearly the opposite of its financial fame.
 According to Rotten Tomatoes, the first movie did fairly well critically garnering anywhere from mixed to positive ratings, but the others movies tanked critically.